kratzert/RRMPG/docs/source/examples/speed_comparision.rst

     numba_time.best / fortran_time.best

 .. parsed-literal::

-    1.5299613568574595

-So as you could have guessed from the raw numbers above, Numba is only 1.5 x slower than the Fortran implementation.
+    0.9627960721576471

+Actually, this even surprised me.
+With one decorator the Python function became faster than the Fortran file, although the difference is minimal, but who would have guessed that we can bring Python to this speed dimensions.

 Note that this Fortran function is compiled using the GNU Fortran compiler, which is open source and free.
-Using e.g. the Intel Fortran compiler will certainly increase the gap between the runtime of the Fortran function and the Numba function, but I think it's only fair to compare two open source and free-of-charge versions.
+Using e.g. the Intel Fortran compiler will certainly increase speed of the Fortran function, but I think it's only fair to compare two open source and free-of-charge versions.

-**what does this mean?**
+**So what does this mean**

 We'll see, but you'll now maybe better understand the idea of this project.
-We can implement models in Python, that have nearly the performance of Fortran, but are easier to get started with and play around.
-We can run 1000s of simulations and don't have to wait for ages and we can stay the entire time in one environment, for simulating and evaluating the results.
-The hope is, that this will help fellow students/researchers to better understand hydrological models and loose fear of what might seem intimidating at first, follwing a quote by Richard Feynman:
+We can implement models in Python, that have the performance of Fortran, but are easier to get started with and play around.
+We can run 1000s of simulations and don't have to wait for ages and we can stay the entire time in one environment (for simulating and evaluating the results).
+The hope is, that this will help fellow students/researchers to better understand hydrological models and lose fear of what might seem intimidating at first, follwing a quote by Richard Feynman:

 **"What I can not create, I do not understand" - Richard Feynman**